ErinFlyingSkyRocket/DjOpenKB/documentations/FULL_FEATURE_DOCUMENTATION.md

 from being created as separate articles.

-### 8.4 Article File Sync
+### 8.5 Article File Sync

-Published/suggested article content is written to OpenKB-compatible Markdown files under the OpenKB data structure.
+Published article content is written to OpenKB-compatible Markdown files under the OpenKB data structure.
+Pending updates are not written as the public article version until an admin approves them.
 Internal generated metadata is removed from public display, search snippets, and AI output so users do not see sync markers.

 ## 9. Orphan Article Management